HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   sql_file="pages_markup_by_device_and_percentile.sql"
 ) }}

 {# TODO(authors): Add your interpretation of these results.
-What do you hope readers get from it?
-Also consider linking to the Accessibility chapter here if that ties in. #}
+What do you hope readers get from it? #}
 The median web page is missing 2.99% of `alt` attributes on desktop and 2.44% of `alt` attributes on mobile.
+For more information on the importance of `alt` attributes, see the [Accessibility](./accessibility) chapter.

 {{ figure_markup(
   image="seo-percentage-of-missing-img-alt-attribute.png",